Preserving the best of the past for the future of tomorrow

 If a Morgan has one copy of the splash gene and it is mated to a Morgan with two copies of the gene there is a 50% chance the foal will inherit two splash genes and 50% it will inherit one splash gene.
 This pairing is better but still only 50% odds for a homozygous splash.

-If both Morgans have two copies of the splash gene the resulting foal will have two splash genes and breeders are assured the white pattern will express maximum white.
+If both Morgans have two copies of the splash gene the resulting foal will have two splash genes and breeders are assured the white pattern will express maximum pattern.
 This 100% homozygous pairing is the ideal scenario for a breeder to get foals with pinto patterns.
 It is also the most difficult to get.

 Copyright © 2025 splashmorgans.com - All Rights Reserved.